L.A. Guns: Tracii Guns' L.A. Guns (2006–2012)

-But after being in the band for only a mere 71 days, Dilana would depart from the band and be replaced by Tony West from Blacklist Union.
+But after being in the band for a mere 71 days, Dilana would depart from the band and be replaced by Tony West from Blacklist Union.
 Former bassist for The Whisky Rebellion, Tim Sterling, reported that upon seeing Dilana do a soundcheck with L.A.
-Guns, it was “the most arrogant, egotistical behavior I’ve ever seen from a performer towards their band and crew.”
+Guns, it was "the most arrogant, egotistical behavior I've ever seen from a performer towards their band and crew."
 West was replaced in January 2012 by Scott Foster Harris according to the L.A.
 Guns official Facebook site.
 It has also been announced that Tracii Guns L.A.
-Guns will be playing their farewell tour Europe and then they will be going under the name The Tracii Guns League of Gentleman.
+Guns will be playing their farewell tour Europe and then they will be going under the name Tracii Guns' League of Gentlemen.
 Eric Grossman has since announced his departure from L.A.
 Guns.
 He was later replaced by Johnny Martin on bass and the band added Steve Preach on guitar, organ and piano, extending the line-up to a 5-piece.